nextflow-io/nextflow/docs/executor/azure.rst

 Public images from other registries are still pulled (if requested by a Task) when a private registry is configured.

 .. note::
-  When using containers hosted into a private registry, the registry name must also be provided in the container name specified via the :ref:`container <process-container>` directive using the format: ``[server]/[your-organization]/[your-image]:[tag]``.
+  When using containers hosted in a private registry, the registry name must also be provided in the container name specified via the :ref:`container <process-container>` directive using the format: ``[server]/[your-organization]/[your-image]:[tag]``.
-  Read more about image fully qualified image names in the `Docker documentation <https://docs.docker.com/engine/reference/commandline/pull/#pull-from-a-different-registry>`_.
+  Read more about fully qualified image names in the `Docker documentation <https://docs.docker.com/engine/reference/commandline/pull/#pull-from-a-different-registry>`_.

 Advanced settings